-Component 2: Behavioral approaches in DRM - One of the selected recommendations from the study will be piloted for design.
-Expected outputs include:
+Component 2: Behavioral approaches in DRM - One of the selected recommendations from the study was piloted for design.
+The outputs from this component included:

 - At least 1 stakeholder consultation workshop

-The Government of Haiti has created a technical working group co-led by the Civil Protection Directorate within the Ministry of Interior and Local Authorities and the Ministry of Women’s Affairs and Women's Rights.
-This group has identified the objectives and priorities of the study and agreed on the action plan for the study.
-An international NGO based in Haiti will be also be contracted to support the Government in collecting field data for the gender and behavior analyses, with the study scheduled to be completed by September 2020.
+The Government of Haiti created a technical working group co-led by the Civil Protection Directorate within the Ministry of Interior and Local Authorities and the Ministry of Women’s Affairs and Women's Rights.
+This group identified the objectives and priorities of the study and agreed on the action plan for the study.
+An international NGO based in Haiti was contracted to support the Government in collecting field data for the gender and behavior analyses, and completed this study in September 2020.

 Partnerships and coordination